-(a) The general qualitative disclosure requirement Interest rate risk is the potential that the value of the On Balance Sheet and including the nature of IRRBB and key the Off Balance Sheet position of the Bank would be negatively effected assumptions, including assumptions regarding with the change in the Interest rate.
-The vulnerability of an institution loan prepayments and behavior of non-towards the advance movement of the interest rate can be gauged by using
+The general qualitative disclosure requirement Interest rate risk is the potential that the value of the On Balance Sheet and the Off IRRBB measurement.

+including the nature of IRRBB and key assumptions, Balance Sheet position of the Bank would be negatively effected with the change in the including assumptions regarding loan prepayments and Interest rate.
+The vulnerability of an institution towards the advance movement of the behavior of non-maturity deposits, and frequency of interest rate can be gauged by using Duration GAP under Stress Testing Analysis.

 AB Bank has also been exercising the Stress Testing using the Duration GAP for measuring the Interest Rate Risk on its On Balance Sheet exposure for estimating the impact of the net change in the market value of equity on the Capital Adequacy Ratio (CAR) due to change in interest rates only on its On Balance Sheet position (as the Bank holds no interest bearing Off Balance Sheet positions and or Derivatives).
-Under the assumption of three different interest rate changes i.e. 1%, 2% and 3%
+Under the assumption of three different interest rate changes i.e. 1%, 2% and 3%.

-(b) The increase (decline) in earnings or economic value (or relevant measure used management) for upward and downward rate shocks according to management's method for measuring IRRBB, broken down by currency (as relevant).
+The increase (decline) in earnings or economic value (or relevant measure used by management) for upward and downward rate shocks according to management's method for measuring IRRBB, broken down by currency (as relevant).

 Taka in Crore

-31.12.15 31.12.14
+31.12.16 31.12.15

-Market Value of Assets 29,001 25,024
+Market Value of Assets 32,012 29,001

-Market Value of Liability 27,011 23,467
+Market Value of Liability 29,296 27,011

 Weighted Avg.
-Duration GAP 0.79 0.59
+Duration GAP 0.98 0.79

 CRAR after different level of Shocks:

+Minor Level 9.87% 10.36%

-9.78% 10.36% Minor Level Moderate Level 9.61% 9.23% Major Level 8.85% 8.68%
+Moderate Level 8.93% 9.61%

+Major Level 7.96% 8.85%

-G) Market Risk Qualitative Disclosure
+G) Market Risk